Exactly how long does it take to become a Dietitian?

 Many programs can cater to your interests to a dietetic internship program (ie – sports nutrition, corporate wellness, clinical, food service, etc).

-Questions to Ask When Asking How Long Does it Take to Become a Dietitian
+How Long Does it Take to Become a Dietitian?
+It Depends

 In figuring out how many years it takes to become a Registered Dietitian, the following questions may help provide more detail and context for your answer:

-- Are you studying nutrition in undergraduate or are you changing careers to become a dietitian?
+- Are you studying nutrition as an undergraduate or are you changing careers to become a dietitian?
 Starting in 2024, all prospective Registered Dietitians will need to have a graduate degree before being able to sit for the RD exam.
 More information is outlined from the CDR here.

 - Are you applying to a didactic program or a coordinated program?
 With a didactic program, you’ll have to apply to a dietetic internship separately.
 There is no guarantee that you’ll get matched the first time around so it may take more time.
 With a coordinated program, your internship will be included with your coursework.